Azure security management and monitoring overview

 - The type of applications or sensitivity of the data in each subscription.

 - Monitoring the state of your Azure virtual machines, networking, and applications.

-- Providing a list of prioritized security alerts, including alerts from integrated partner solutions, along with the information you need to quickly investigate and recommendations on how to remediate an attack.
+- Providing a list of prioritized security alerts, including alerts from integrated partner solutions.
+It also provides the information that you need to quickly investigate an attack and recommendations on how to remediate it.